-Recommendation 3.3The newly created Office of Broadband Development should thoroughly review and use the archived information stored by KCNA as context for developing its planning and outreach program.
+The newly created Office of Broadband Development should thoroughly review and use the archived information stored by KCNA as context for developing its planning and outreach program.

-HB 315 (2022 RS) mandates With respect to the broadband infrastructure mapping component that OBD maintain data and of planning and capacity building, not only has Pew noted its statistics for broadband importance but it will also be a key component of the NTIA infrastructure and maintain BEAD program.
-Moreover, HB 315 (2022 RS) mandates that a statewide broadband map.
-OBD maintain data and statistics for broadband infrastructure by collecting broadband availability data and that it maintain a statewide broadband map.106 This responsibility created a challenge for the office with respect to the broadband deployment fund's initial grant proposals, which resulted in more than 17,000 challenged addresses.
-Ultimately, the office accepted the challenged addresses, but it did not have the resources to fully verify whether they were truly underserved.107 As a result, this report also recommends that the Office of Broadband Development consider additional investment in broadband infrastructure mapping.
+HB 315 (2022 RS) mandates that OBD maintain data and statistics for broadband infrastructure and maintain a statewide broadband map.
+With respect to the broadband infrastructure mapping component of planning and capacity building, not only has Pew noted its importance but it will also be a key component of the NTIA BEAD program.
+Moreover, HB 315 (2022 RS) mandates that OBD maintain data and statistics for broadband infrastructure by collecting broadband availability data and that it maintain a statewide broadband map.
+106 This responsibility created a challenge for the office with respect to the broadband deployment fund's initial grant proposals, which resulted in more than 17,000 challenged addresses.
+Ultimately, the office accepted the challenged addresses, but it did not have the resources to fully verify whether they were truly unserved.
+107

+As a result, this report also recommends that the Office of Broadband Development consider additional investment in broadband infrastructure mapping.
 Although the state has taken steps toward improving broadband infrastructure mapping through the Kentucky Broadband Initiative, this program concluded in FY 2021 and resulted in maps that do not fully represent the extent of broadband infrastructure in the state.

-According to KIA officials, the office will address the mapping requirements in HB 315 and for purposes of challenging the upcoming FCC map that relates to funding from the Infrastructure Investment and Jobs Act's Broadband Equity, Access, and Deployment program.108 Recommendation 3.4 The newly created Office of Broadband Development should Recommendation 3.4 consider additional procurements related to mapping, in order to assist with the review of current and future address challenges and other mapping issues.
+According to KIA officials, the office will address the mapping requirements in HB 315 and for purposes of challenging the upcoming FCC map that relates to funding from the Infrastructure Investment and Jobs Act's Broadband Equity, Access, and Deployment program.
+108

+The newly created Office of Broadband Development should consider additional procurements related to mapping, in order to assist with the review of current and future address challenges and other mapping issues.

 Broadband Planning In Kentucky And Other States.
 Although HB 315 and the Office of Broadband Development have created an extensive framework for Kentucky broadband planning that aligns with Pew's promising practices, statutory guidance may not be sufficient to fully develop a statewide broadband program.
-LOIC staff reviewed HB 315 and determined a set of 12 responsibilities and authorities that are central to the mission of the newly created Office of Broadband Development: Act as Federal Liaison •
+LOIC staff reviewed HB 315 and determined a set of 12 responsibilities and authorities that are central to the mission of the newly created Office of Broadband Development:

+- Act as Federal Liaison

 - Administer Fund(s)

 - Authority to Contract

 - Broadband Mapping